Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: System design

 \subsection{Design considerations}

-The proposed real-time control system is subject to two major design constraints: the system latency and the available FPGA resources.
+The real-time control system is subject to two major design constraints: the system latency and the available FPGA resources.

 Firstly, MHD modes on HBT-EP typically rotate at frequencies around 10 kHz which corresponds to a period of 100\mbox{ $\mu$s}.
 In order to suppress these modes, the control system needs to achieve a total input-to-out latency several times smaller than a rotation period and a sampling interval (i.e., the initiation interval, the frequency at which the system can process a new input) at a similar level, if not faster.
 Currently, the fastest implementation of the GPU-based control system on HBT-EP has achieved latencies around 16~\mbox{$\mu$s} and sampling intervals between 4--6~\mbox{$\mu$s} \cite{Rath13PPCF, Peng16PPCF}.
-This system, however, is significantly less computationally challenging compared to our proposed setup as it takes in one or two orders of magnitude less input data with 40--80 magnetic sensor channels compared to 1,024--8,192 pixels (depending on the actual image resolutions) and uses a single matrix multiplication as opposed to a neural network to perform mode tracking.
+This system, however, is significantly less computationally challenging compared to our \jpl{camera} setup as it takes in one or two orders of magnitude less input data with 40--80 magnetic sensor channels compared to 1,024--8,192 pixels (depending on the actual image resolutions) and uses a single matrix multiplication as opposed to a neural network to perform mode tracking.
 These distinctions make achieving similar levels of latency and sampling intervals considerably more challenging for a high-speed camera and FPGA-based control system and have been our primary considerations during our design and optimization phases.

 Secondly, the total resource capacity of our frame grabber card’s FPGA is relatively small compared to modern FPGA-based data center and accelerator cards used in high-throughput applications.
-This FPGA consists of just over 200,000 look-up tables (LUTs) and 1,700 digital signal processing (DSP) blocks, the two elements primarily used for matrix-vector multiplication arithmetic and logic, and 540 block RAMs (BRAMs).
-In addition, approximately 25\% of the LUTs, 10\% of the DSPs, and 35\% of the BRAM resources are dedicated to implementing the CoaXPress protocol and other proprietary frame grabber firmware, which further restricts our model size and potential for latency optimization.
+This FPGA consists of just over 200,000 look-up tables (LUTs) and 1,700 digital signal processing (DSP) blocks, the two elements primarily used for matrix-vector multiplication arithmetic and logic, and 540 \yw{block random-access memories } (BRAMs).
+Approximately 25\% of the LUTs, 10\% of the DSPs, and 35\% of the BRAM resources are dedicated to implementing the CoaXPress protocol and other proprietary frame grabber firmware. \rff{In addition, the manufacturer's reference design also defines a clock constraint of 250~MHz which becomes difficult to meet with larger designs relative to the chip area.
+These constraints} further \rff{restrict} our model size and potential for latency optimization.